Federal Law Prohibits the Use of Recalled Cars as Rental Vehicles

 This new law is one step closer to nation-wide compliance with recalls.
 Recalled vehicles cause thousands of injuries and death across the United States.
 If you or your family has been tragically affected by a vehicle recall, you have legal options.
-Call Simien & Simien today for more information and to schedule a free case evaluation.
+Contact a personal injury attorney from Simien & Simien today for more information and to schedule a free case evaluation.

 Call (800) 374-8422.